vixriihi/Ilmari/README.md

 Is a webapp/mobileapp that uses [api](https://api.laji.fi) provided by [Finnish Biodiversity Information Facility](https://beta.laji.fi).
 It's main purpose is to be a mobile friendly way to send observation data.

-**This is still very much work in progress**.
-Currently all the data is send to apitest.laji.fi.
+ Application can be found running at [ilmari.riihikoski.net](https://ilmari.riihikoski.net).

 ## Current status
 | Feature             | Status      |